 Bruxism Definition and Causes

 Bruxism is excessive grinding of the teeth or clenching of the jaw.
-This can happen any time of day or night, but is very commonly seen while sleeping.
+This can happen any time of day or night but is very commonly seen while sleeping.
 Some people have few to no symptoms.
 Others experience headaches, jaw pain, tooth pain, sensitivity of the teeth, and ear pain.
-It isn’t known to have a single particular cause, and is instead seen as a feature of an underlying issue or medical concern.
-Situational anxiety, anxiety disorders, stress, sleep apnea, and abnormal alignment of the jaw are a few examples of conditions which have been known to cause bruxism.
+It isn’t known to have a single particular cause and is instead seen as a feature of an underlying issue or medical concern.
+Situational anxiety, anxiety disorders, stress, sleep apnea, and abnormal alignment of the jaw are a few examples of conditions that have been known to cause bruxism.

 Children with bruxism will often grow out of teeth grinding and jaw clenching.
 A custom tooth guard is often used in cases of long-term teeth grinding or teeth-grinding resulting in pain.
 A tooth guard is best used when prescribed by a professional; guards purchased at popular retailers are often a ‘one size fits all’ which may fit unevenly, thus exacerbating the symptoms.
 To manage the pain from excessive jaw clenching, there are exercises people can do to ease jaw pain and lessen the unconscious behavior.
 It’s also advised to avoid foods that are high in caffeine or consuming too much alcohol.

-If you or someone you know suspect that you have bruxism or any other oral health concern, it’s advised you see a dentist right away.
-Not only is ZDental the best dentist in Philadelphia, we are also the best dentist office in Trenton, NJ.
+If you or someone you know suspects that you have bruxism or any other oral health concern, it’s advised you see a dentist right away.
+Not only is ZDental the best dentist in Philadelphia, but we are also available for appointments.
 Give us a call or visit our website to learn more about our incredible, affordable dental healthcare services.